Frequently Asked Questions

 The FDIC insures up to $250,000 of a customer’s deposit accounts in a given insurable capacity at an FDIC-insured depository institution.
-Your ICS funds are divided into amounts under the standard FDIC maximum and placed with other ICS Network members – each an FDIC-insured institution.
+Banks that offer IntraFi Network Deposits, formerly ICS, are members of IntraFi’s network of financial institutions.
+When your funds are placed through IntraFi Network Deposits, they are divided into amounts under the standard FDIC maximum and placed with other network members—each an FDIC-insured institution.
 This makes your deposit eligible for FDIC insurance at each member bank.
-By working directly with one Network member, you can access insurance through many.
+By working directly with one network member, you can access insurance through each FDIC-insured institution.

-Funds placed through Insured Cash Sweep are deposited only in FDIC-insured banks.
-Your bank acts as custodian for your ICS deposits, and the subcustodian for ICS deposits is The Bank of New York Mellon (BNY Mellon), the largest custodian in the world with $30.5 trillion in assets under custody and/or administration and $1.7 trillion in assets under management.1
+Funds placed through IntraFi Network Deposits are deposited only in FDIC-insured institutions.
+Your bank acts as custodian for your deposits placed using IntraFi Network Deposits, and the subcustodian for the deposits is the Bank of New York Mellon (BNY Mellon), the largest custodian in the world with $41.1 trillion in assets under custody and/or administration and $2.2 trillion in assets under management.1

-Who provides the additional FDIC insurance when my funds are placed using ICS?
+Who provides the additional FDIC insurance when my funds are placed using IntraFi Network Deposits?

-Through Insured Cash Sweep, funds are placed in deposit accounts at ICS Network members, and those Network members provide you with access to the additional FDIC insurance coverage.
-Working directly with just one bank, you can access coverage through many.
+Through IntraFi Network Deposits, funds are placed in deposit accounts at members of IntraFi’s network of financial institutions, and those network members provide you with access to the additional FDIC insurance coverage.
+Working directly with just one bank, you can access coverage through many FDIC-insured institutions.

 Is my account information safe?

 Your confidential information remains protected; your relationship remains between you and your financial institution.

 Has the FDIC weighed in on the usage of such programs?